Modern Languages and History, BA (Hons)

 Modern Languages at Swansea is ranked:

-• 5th in the UK Overall (Guardian University Guide 2025)
+• 5th in the UK Overall (Guardian University Guide 2026), and has

 History at Swansea is ranked: